 The units of Advance Residence Investment Corporation ("ADR" or the "AIF") are being marketed in the Netherlands under Section 1:13b of the Dutch Financial Supervision Act (Wet op het financieel toezicht, or the "Wft").
-In accordance with this provision, ITOCHU REIT Management Co., Ltd. (former AD Investment Management Co., Ltd.) (the "AIFM") has submitted a notification with the Dutch Authority for the Financial Markets.
-The units of ADR will not, directly or indirectly, be offered, sold, transferred or delivered in the Netherlands, except to or by individuals or entities that are qualified investors (gekwalificeerde beleggers) within the meaning of Article 1:1 of the Wft, and as a consequence neither the AIFM nor ADR is subject to the license requirement pursuant to the Wft.
-Consequently, neither the AIFM nor ADR is subject to supervision of the Dutch Central Bank (De Nederlandsche Bank, "DNB") or the Netherlands Authority for Financial Markets (Autoriteit Financiële Markten, the "AFM") and this Article 23 AIFMD Prospectus is not subject to approval by the AFM.
+In accordance with this provision, ITOCHU REIT Management Co., Ltd. (former AD Investment Management Co., Ltd.) (the "AIFM") has submitted a notification with the Dutch Authority for the Financial Markets (Authoriteit Financiële Markten, the "AFM") of its intention to offer these units in the Netherlands.
+The units of ADR will not, directly or indirectly, be offered, sold, transferred or delivered in the Netherlands, except to or by individuals or entities that are qualified investors (gekwalificeerde beleggers) within the meaning of Article 1:1 of the Wft.
+As a consequence neither the AIFM nor ADR is subject to the license requirement for investment institutions (beleggingsinstellingen) or their managers pursuant to the Wft.
+Consequently, the AIFM and CSIF are only subject to supervision of the Dutch Central Bank (De Nederlandsche Bank, "DNB") or the AFM for the compliance with the ongoing regulatory requirements as referred to in the Dutch law implementation of article 42 of the AIFMD.
+This Article 23 AIFMD Prospectus is not subject to approval by the AFM.
 No approved prospectus is required to be published in the Netherlands pursuant to Article 3 of the Regulation (EU) 2017/1129 (the "Prospectus Regulation") as amended and applicable in the Netherlands.
-The AIFM is solely subject to limited ongoing regulatory requirements as referred to in Article 42 of the AIFMD.